 (e)(4) Contracting officers should not terminate for default any contract with a small business firm to whom a Certificate of Competency was issued, or to whom loans were made with the Small Business Administration’s participation, without prior written approval of the head of the contracting activity.

-(f)(6) When unliquidated progress payments, advance payments, guaranteed loans, or anticipated excess repurchase costs are involved, the contracting officer must –
+(f)(6) When unliquidated progress payments, advance payments, guaranteed loans, or anticipated excess repurchase costs are involved, the Contracting officer must –

-(A) Obtain from the administrative contracting officer a statement of the value of the inventory that may be available for offset against the outstanding financing; and
+(A) Obtain from the Contracting officer a statement of the value of the inventory that may be available for offset against the outstanding financing; and

 (B) Identify and state the approximate amount of the excess acquisition costs applicable.